Safety tips for trekking in Nepal

 Trek with registered local trekking agency along licensed guide

 Trekking with registered local trekking agency offers wide range of services like certified knowledgeable guides, porters, first aid kits, assistance in communication with locals, arranging trekking permits and most importantly guiding in taking right decision during flight delays and any other emergencies which can be the difference between matter of living and dead.
 And while choosing your ideal trekking agency do some research about their experience and travelers reviews; don’t just go after cheap price.
-In this way you will not only be safe while trekking in Nepal, you will also definitely make some Nepali friends along the way.
+In this way you will not only be safe while trekking, you will also definitely make some Nepali friends along the way.

 Travel Insurance is must